Evolution of an Alfv\'en Wave-Driven Proton Beam in the Expanding Solar Wind

 The comparisons in Figure~\ref{fig:partdens} and \ref{fig:parspace2} reveal a good agreement in the relative core and beam densities between the simulations and Helios measurements, as well as the average trend of $v_d/v_a$ vs $\beta_{\parallel,c}$ ($v_d/v_a\propto\beta_{\parallel,c}^{0.327\pm0.036}$).
 Such quantitative agreements indicate that our simulations successfully capture the main properties of the core-beam dynamics in the solar wind and support the general assumption that the observed sub-linear evolution of $v_d/v_a$ in the solar wind is due to the core-beam instability.

 Turbulence, wave-particle interactions and kinetic instabilities are expected to contribute to heating or cooling the plasma.
 This work focuses on the field-aligned dynamics and the geometry chosen inhibits the perpendicular turbulent cascade.
-Consequently, turbulent perpendicular heating is not captured, explaining why the perpendicular adiabatic invariant $C_\perp$ is conserved after the initial transient stage, until the firehose instability sets in.
+Consequently, {perpendicular heating mediated by the turbulent cascade is not captured}, explaining why the perpendicular adiabatic invariant $C_\perp$ is conserved after the initial transient stage, until the firehose instability sets in.
 On the other hand, two competing mechanisms are at play in the field-aligned direction, with parametric decay leading to parallel heating \citep{gonzalez2023particle}, and wave-particle scattering reducing the core-beam drift, likely from kinetic instabilities \citep{araneda2002proton}.
-In our simulations, parallel heating by parametric decay can be clearly observed in the transient sharp increase in $C_\parallel$ at times $t<1000$, before reaching a nearly constant value of $C_\parallel\approx 2\times10^{-47}\,JT^2 m^6$ on average (thick blue line in fig.~\ref{fig:invariants}, lower panel).
-Analysis of Helios data have reported that parallel heating rate is smaller than the perpendicular one, and that it transitions from heating to cooling \citep{hellinger2011heating}.
+In our simulations, parallel heating by parametric decay can be clearly observed in the transient sharp increase in $C_\parallel$ at times $t<1000$, {before reaching a nearly constant value of $C_\parallel\approx 1.4\times 10^{6}\, KnT^{2}cm^{6}$ ($\approx 2\times10^{-47}\,JT^2 m^6$), found by taking the average of $C_{\parallel}$ (fig.~\ref{fig:invariants}, lower panel) across all runs and then converting from simulation units.} Analysis of Helios data have reported that parallel heating rate is smaller than the perpendicular one, and that it transitions from heating to cooling \citep{hellinger2011heating}.
 However, it is possible that such estimates are within uncertainties as the total $C_\parallel$ is observed to slightly oscillate with radial distance, but it remains nearly constant in the range $0.2\lesssim R\lesssim1$ \citep{zaslavsky2023evaluation}.
 Based on our results, we suggest that the observation of a nearly conserved $C_\parallel$ can be interpreted as the combined effect of parametric decay or other mechanisms mediated by compressible fluctuations, and particle scattering due to kinetic instabilities \citep{goldstein2000observed, matteini_signatures_2013}.